This show will undergo a temporary halt, ladies and gentlemen, until I can get my cigar lighter working.

 They can't tell you why, and they certainly couldn't persuade you to agree with them.

-That that's that's how they they deal with it.
+That's how they deal with it.

-The key to it is they have to arrive at whatever new thought or conclusion themselves.
+And the key to this, the key to it, particularly when dealing with spouses, the key to it is they have to arrive at whatever new thought or conclusion themselves.

 They will not accept it if you talk them into it.